-The Goths were an Eastern Germanic tribe that might have originated on the island of Gotland (pertaining to Götaland, in modern day Sweden) in the Baltic Sea.
+The Goths were an Eastern Germanic tribe which might have quite likely originated on the island of Gotland (from present-day Götaland, southern Sweden) in the Baltic Sea.
 They spoke the Gothic language, an extinct East Germanic language that mostly faded away by the 9th century AD.
-They were referred to as ‘Gutar/Gotar’ in Old Norse (highlighting their possible Swedish origin) and ‘Gothi’ in Latin texts.
+They were referred to as ‘Gutar/Gotar’ in Old Norse (highlighting their possible Swedish origin) or as ‘Gothi’ in Latin texts.

-Then, they engaged in a series of skirmishes with the Roman Empire, defeating a Roman legion in Constantinople and eventually sacking Rome at the round of the 5th century AD under their king Alaric I. After sacking Rome, the Goths migrated into Gaul, where they were given land by the Romans in southwest.
-From southwestern Gaul, they managed to secure rulership over much of modern day Spain and Portugal.
+Then, they engaged in a series of skirmishes with the Roman Empire, eventually managing to defeat a powerful Roman legion in Constantinople as well as sacking Rome at the round of the 5th century AD under their king Alaric I. After sacking Rome, the Goths migrated into Gaul, where they were given land by the Romans in southwest.
+From southwestern Gaul, they subsequently managed to secure rulership over much of the Iberian peninsula.

-The Ostrogoths freed themselves from the rule of the Huns and migrated in modern day Italy during the 5th century.
-Under king Theodoric the Great, the Goths secured their conquest of modern Italy during the late part of the 5th century.
+The Ostrogoths freed themselves from the rule of the Huns and entered the Apennine peninsula during the 5th century.
+Under King Theodoric the Great, the Goths secured their conquest of much of present-day Italy during the late part of the 5th century.

-In a nutshell, the Goths are reputed for being the first migratory people to sack Rome and thereby triggering the fall of Rome and thus marking the transition from late Antiquity to the Dark Ages.
-Nevertheless, given the fact that they respected and admired Roman culture, they didn’t seem to influence the early stages of development of the modern Romance languages (i.e. Spanish, Portuguese, Italian, French or Romanian).
+In a nutshell, the Goths are reputed for being the first migratory people to sack Rome, thereby triggering the fall of Rome and thus marking the transition between late Antiquity and the early Middle Ages.
+Nonetheless, given the fact that they respected and admired Roman culture (ironically enough, after subduing the Roman Empire), they did not seem to influence the early stages of development of the modern Romance languages (i.e. Spanish, Portuguese, Italian, French or Romanian).

 Documentation sources and external links: